 8 Tile Floor Repair Tips

 Tile floors have a lot going for them.
 They're handsome, durable, and easy care.
 To add even more to their appeal, individual floor tiles are also relatively simple to repair or replace if they become damaged.
-This means that you'll avoid the bother -- and the expense -- of installing a new floor.
+This means that you'll avoid the bother -- and the cost -- of installing a new tile floor.

 Here are 8 common tiled floor problems and their DIY solutions: